TorXakis/homebrew-TorXakis/README.md

 brew install cvc4
 ```

-Currently there are no binary bottles for [CVC4][2], so the installation is done from source instead and can take a long time.

 TorXakis can be configured by using a configuration file `.torxakis.yaml`.
 The configuration file is expected either